Youth Soccer to Advanced Soccer Drills and Tips Resource at CoachingAmericanSoccer.com

 Intent

 The intent of the Laws of the Game of soccer is to capture in written language the structure of the game and what represents a fair and sporting manner of play.
 As with all written language, ideas are placed on paper in the best way possible, but their intended meaning may never quite be fully expressed.
-Accordingly, referees are expected to apply the Laws of the Game to a match, with the spirit of the game in mind, using expanded interpretations of the Laws as provided by FIFA.
+Accordingly, referees are expected to apply the Laws of the Game to a match, with the spirit of the game in mind, using expanded interpretations of the Laws as provided by the IFAB, FIFA, and/or local organizations.
 The referees are to try to let the players play the game with as little interference as possible.

 Interpretation

-The “Interpretation of the Laws of the Game and Guidelines for Referees” may be found on the FIFA website at:
+The Laws and the Guidelines may be found on the IFAB website at: